cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/User Study/ResNet - Comparative Results.md

+---
+sidebar-position: 5
+---

 # Resnet: Comparative Results

 ## TL;DR

 - Shapley was the favorite method, especially among particicpants with more CS experiance.
 LIME was also well-liked

 - Explanations that better correlated with what people would've looked at themselves were received better.